The Anomaly Problem, a novel.

 That event was the seed from which the resistance group known as Anomaly grew.
 Anomaly is anarchist in nature, neither left- or right-leaning.
 The founders were people who disapproved of the entire system at its very core, and their ultimate goal for the country is the eradication of government, though what their plans are after that remain a mystery.
 The lower ranks are filled with people of all sorts, regular folks eager to join a cause even if they don’t fully understand it.
 Many just want action, to play soldier in a revolutionary army, and will gladly allow themselves to be marched into certain death should the need arise.

 In Chicago, Anomaly has set up shop in the old, forgotten tunnels beneath the city.
-These tunnels are real, and were built by the Chicago Tunnel Company in the first part of the twentieth century.
-While they’ve appeared in other stories, they don’t appear to be very well known.
+These tunnels are real, and were built by the Chicago Tunnel Company in the first part of the twentieth century (these days, they’re mostly closed off, but have been used to grow mushrooms).
+While they’ve appeared in other stories, they don’t seem to be very well known.
 Indeed, when I asked a couple of Chicago cops about the tunnels, neither knew what I was talking about (granted, they may have been feigning ignorance just to make me go away).
 The history of the tunnels is fascinating, and their obscurity made it the perfect hideout for the likes of Anomaly.
 And of course, they’re not the only outlaw organization working in Chicago who might know about those tunnels.